The 60-day rule.

 • 0% tax on foreign rental income

-• Automatic if you haven’t been a Cyprus tax resident for 17 of the last 20 years
+• Available if you have not been a Cyprus tax resident for 17 of the last 20 years

 Dividend tax0%